 With the help of machine learning, computers can take huge volumes of consumer data and build and refine it.
 They will not only operate not on what has been programmed but, would also intelligently adapt to various changes.
 Algorithms have the ability to adapt to data and develop behaviors that are not programmed in advance.

 For example, learning to smartly read and recognize the context implies that digital assistants could scan your emails and extract exactly what they know you would like to know.
 Now isn’t that awesome!
 Who would have thought of that just 10 years ago?
 In addition, inherently built into this machine learning is the unique and useful ability to make important predictions relating to future behavior, to fully know and understand the customer and not only be reactive or responsive, but proactive.

-Data Analysis and AI
+Artificial Intelligence Data Analysis